Saragosse – Tours Pilgrimage

 The Saint Martin Route represents the value of sharing, symbolised by the Saint’s charitable act in Amiens when he cut his cloak in half to share with a poor man who was dying of cold in the heart of winter.
 Behind this simple concept lies the intention to bring people together, beyond divisions of all kinds, in a single approach: sharing resources, knowledge and values.
 Indeed, sharing becomes a moral necessity to preserve humanity in the face of the challenge posed by globalisation, demographic expansion and ecosystem damage.

-While all the routes are captivating, the pilgrimage proposed here is a cultural and historical journey by foot to explore the path that St Martin undertook in the 4th century between Zaragoza, Spain and Tours, France.
+While all the routes are captivating, the pilgrimage proposed here is a cultural and historical journey by foot to explore the path that St Martin undertook in the 4th century between Zaragoza, Spain (Saragosse in French) and Tours, France.

 Who is Saint Martin of Tours?

-It is from the texts of Sulpicius Severus, contemporary biographer of Saint Martin, as well as those of other historians, such as Gregory of Tours, that we know part of his life.
+It is from the texts of Sulpicius Severus, contemporary biographer of Saint Martin, as well as those of other historians, such as Gregory of Tours, that details of his life are known.
 A great traveler throughout his life, this European before his time was born in 316 in Pannonia, present-day Hungary, to pagan parents.
 Raised in Pavia, Italy, where his father was a soldier, he was enlisted in the Roman army at fifteen.
 In 337, while garrisoned at Amiens, France, he shared half of his cloak to give to a poor man dying of cold.
 He then had the revelation of the faith and converted to Christianity.
 In 356 he left the army at Worms, Germany.

 He then placed himself in the service of Saint Hilaire, bishop of Poitiers, in France, who trained him.
 Having made a great pilgrimage to find his parents in Pannonia, he converted his mother.
 After a stay in Milan, Italy, he took refuge on the island of Gallinaria, on the Ligurian coast.
 Then he returned to France to rejoin Saint Hilaire.
 Installed as a hermit near Poitiers, he founded the Ligugé abbey, the first monastery in the West.
 Abducted by the citizens of Tours, who made him their bishop on July 4, 371, he created the monastery of Marmoutier, near Tours, and founded the first rural churches in Gaul, while traveling across part of Europe (Germany, Luxembourg, Switzerland , Spain…).
 Saint Martin died on November 8, 397 in Candes, and was buried on November 11 in Tours.
 His memory has been recorded throughout Europe for seventeen centuries.